England | Scotland | Wales | Northern Ireland | Ireland

 Every year the PPG picks priority areas for improvement.
 These areas are taken from patient and staff suggestions.

-A 12 month appointment questionnaire finished in March 2019.
+An appointment questionnaire ran from April 2018 to March 2019.
 The surgery and group reviewed the information collected, and agreed on the following actions:

 The group welcomes enthusiastic members who would like to contribute to and support the needs of patients whilst working collaboratively and positively with the surgery.